Cycling in Copenhagen: Municipal bicycle policy

 The next development of the municipal bicycle policy came with the release of the Cycle Track Priority Plan 2006–2016 which states the order in which almost 70 km of new cycle tracks and cycle lanes will be established in the 10 years covered by plan.
 The expansion of the bicycle network are prioritized by a number of indicators: the number of cyclists, accidents, sense of safety, coherence in the network and coordination with other projects done by the city.
-In 2009 the estimated cost of implementing the plan amounted to DKK 400 million.
+In 2009 the estimated cost of implementing the plan was DKK 400 million.

 In 2007, following a report on the effects of cycle tracks and bicycle lanes that identified a number of problems with the safety of the network, particularly in intersections, the city approved and released an Action Plan for Safe Bicycle Traffic 2007–2012 to aid the city with the goal of reducing the number of accidents by 50% compared to 1996.
 The plan called for rebuilding streets and intersections throughout the city and identified 20 especially dangerous intersections in the city that would be rebuilt at a rate of 3 per year.
 It also called for safety and behavioural campaigns and strengthening the city's traffic department.